 Orthopedics

-Orthopedics is a popular specialty amongst Advanced Providers who like providing musculoskeletal care.
-It is a stimulating and rewarding specialty that can provide both challenges in and out of the Operating Room.
-Orthopedic APs are often an Orthopedist's right hand and indispensable in the hospital setting.
+Orthopedics is a popular specialty among Advanced Practitioners who enjoy providing musculoskeletal care.
+It's a stimulating and highly rewarding specialty that offers challenges both in and out of the Operating Room (OR).
+In many cases, Orthopedic APs are the right-hand assistants to orthopedic surgeons and are indispensable in hospital settings.

 Most Orthopedic APs provide services that include: